-The “whitewashing” of mental health research in the U.S. plays a major role in the stigma around mental health in Black communities, points out Amanda Ashley, a mental health counsellor and advocate.
-For decades, Black psychologists have spoken out against the tendency to centre the white experience in professional studies; though this disparity led to the formation of the Association of Black Psychologists in 1968, it’s a problem that still persists.
+The “whitewashing” of mental health research in the U.S. plays a major role in the stigma around mental health in Black communities, points out Amanda Ashley, a mental health counselor and advocate.
+For decades, Black psychologists have spoken out against the tendency to center the white experience in professional studies; though this disparity led to the formation of the Association of Black Psychologists in 1968, it’s a problem that still persists.
 The intention behind the organization was to be separate from the American Psychology Association, due to the APA’s “complicit role in perpetuating white racism in society and the prevalence of studies featuring only white male participants.”

 The fact that so much research into psychology and mental health is based on the white experience creates a huge barrier in Black people’s ability to seek quality care, says Ashley, whose studies focus on the destigmatization of Black mental health.
 “We don't come from the same places, we don't raise our children the same — because we can't — and we’re not afforded the same privileges,” she explains.
 A lack of culturally competent therapists also contributes to this problem.
 In 2019, 83% of people in the psychology workforce were white, and just 3% were Black, reports the APA.
 Geographical and cultural differences play a monumental role in mental health, so when your therapist or psychologist cannot connect to your cultural experiences, they’ll risk misdiagnosing you.